neondatabase/website/content/docs/introduction/high-availability.md

   Pageservers act as a disk cache, ingesting and indexing data from the WAL stored by Safekeepers and serving that data to your compute.
 To ensure high availability, Neon employs secondary Pageservers that maintain up-to-date copies of project data.

-  In the event of a Pageserver failure, data remains safe in cloud object storage, but impacted projects may become temporarily unavailable until the system reassigns them to a secondary Pageserver.
+  In the event of a Pageserver failure, impacted projects are immediately reassigned to a secondary Pageserver, with minimal downtime.
 The system continuously monitors Pageserver health using a heartbeat mechanism to ensure timely detection and failover.

 - **Object storage**